What is a Case Conference

 You may agree or disagree with what others are saying and it is very important that you have a chance to have your say and be heard.
 It's your life and your point of view that is needed.

 Altrum have produced two easy read leaflets explaining more about case conferences, one explaining the steps in the process and the other explains the support that is available to you.
-For more information about Altrum, visit their website.
+For more information visit the Altrum website.

 Social Services (Kilmarnock)